fdel15/whiteboardingWednesdays/README.md

 ```

-* each person at the whiteboard walks through their solution using Greg’s system:
+* Each person at the whiteboard walks through their solution using Greg’s system:
 	1. Function Signatures
 	2. Examples
 	3. Assumptions